JeffSteinbok/hass-dreo/README.md

 This integration is based on the engineering that Gavin Zyonse did for the HomeBridge integration here: https://github.com/zyonse/homebridge-dreo.

+## IMPORTANT NOTE ON CONFIGURATION
+If you used the very early version of this that required editing `configuration.yaml`, you will need to do a 1-time reconfiguration.
+You can delete the configuration entries you added and go through the configuration flow within the HomeAssistant web site.

 ## Compatability
 Currently supported fans: